ABOUT US

 Berlin Art Week is a festival week and major collaboration between important institutions in the Berlin art world.
 Once a year, we present a diverse programme with over 100 partners ranging from museums to exhibition houses, fairs, private collections, project spaces, and numerous Berlin galleries.
 Our partners open their doors together and invite the public to discover something new and to immerse themselves in ongoing developments in the world of contemporary art.
 Art experts and art lovers from Berlin, Germany, and around the world are invited to exhibitions, performances, screenings, and an extensive festival week programme.

 Berlin Art Week is a project of Kulturprojekte Berlin.
-It is made possible with the support of the Senate Department for Culture and Community, the Senate Department for Economics, Energy and Public Enterprises, and realized with funding from Berliner Volksbank eG.
+It is made possible with the support of the Senate Department for Culture and Community, the Senate Department for Economics, Energy and Public Enterprises and the European Regional Development Fund (EFRE).
+It is realized with funding from Berliner Volksbank eG.

 Save the date: